JohnCampionJr/vite-plugin-vue-layouts/README.md

 ```
 #### Dynamically

-If you need to set `background` dynamically at run-time, you should use a [custom events](https://v3.vuejs.org/guide/component-custom-events.html#custom-events) and listen for it at the layout.
+If you need to set `background` dynamically at run-time, you can use [custom events](https://v3.vuejs.org/guide/component-custom-events.html#custom-events) and listen for it at the layout.

 Emit the event in `page.vue`:
 ```vue